boginw/P5/report/2 Iteration 1/EV3 Analysis.md

 | Total Memory     | 29        |
 | Max Memory       | 29        |

 As seen in the table above, the Java runtime identifies the max available as 29 MB, and when utilizing the ram, we can use all the up to a total utilized of 29 MB.
-It might seem odd why only 23 MB is used and 5 MB is Free, but this is due to how the test is conducted, the `ArrayList` implementation in Java, work by every time the array is too small, it doubles its space.
+It might seem odd why only 23 MB is used and 5 MB is Free, but this is due to how the test is conducted, the `ArrayList` implementation in Java, work by every time the array is too small, it doubles its space [@jdk_arraylist].
 And the last attempt to do so violates the upper bound of 29 MB, which throws the `OutOfMemoryException`.

 Next the stack size was tested.
 The result of which are shown in the table below.